 - Development proposals — Your council is also continually approving new developments that can significantly influence your neighbourhood.
 You can comment on how (or whether) developments should be approved in the interests of promoting more livable communities.

-Every year, around 1,300 people die on Australia’s roads from car related accidents (Department of Infrastructure and Regional Development 2016).
+Every year, around 1,270 people die on Australia’s roads from car-related accidents (Department of Infrastructure, Regional Development and Cities 2018).

 Designing a house or apartment building